hyperledger-archives/grid-rfcs/0000-catalog.md

 Address of the Catalog created

+### CatalogUpdateAction
+CatalogUpdateAction adds a new catalog to state.
+The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the delete transaction.
+(Organizations and agents are defined by the Pike smart contract.)

+message CatalogUpdateAction {
+    // GS1 Company Prefix from owner + catalog_id are use as
+    // a composite key for determining the state address string owner = 1;
+    string catalog_id = 2;
+    string name = 3;
+    string expiry_date = 4;
+    repeated PropertyValues properties = 5;
+}

+Validation requirements:

+- If a catalog with catalog_id exists the transaction is invalid.
+- The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
+- The agent must have the permission can_update_catalog for the organization, otherwise the transaction is invalid.

+If all requirements are met, the transaction will be accepted, the batch will be written to a block, and the product will be created in state.

+The inputs for CatalogUpdateAction must include:

+Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be updated

+The outputs for CatalogUpdateAction must include:

+Address of the Catalog to be updated

 ### CatalogDeleteAction
 CatalogDeleteAction adds a new catalog to state.
 The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the